 1. Keep all your communication tools together

 First things first: Switching back and forth from email, chat, SMS, and social to communicate with customers all day is a pain.
 The easy solution?
-Bring all those messages in one place with a shared inbox, and pair it with Front Chat, our live website chat solution.
+Bring all those messages into one platform, and pair it with Front Chat, our live website chat solution.

 With Front Chat, you can manage live website chat directly in Front, alongside your other messages, like email, social messages, or SMS.
 That way, you can draft and send answers for every channel from the same app.